Lichenostomus melanops cassidix

 A public meeting is called and The Friends of the Helmeted Honeyeater is formed on 23rd May.
 The Helmeted Honeyeater Recovery Team is officially formed.
 A captive breeding program is commenced at Healesville Sanctuary.

 The Friends establish an indigenous plant nursery at Healesville Sanctuary.
+Habitat restoration is identified as a critical recovery need.

 The Friends indigenous plant nursery commences operation at Yellingbo.